 Quorum: A quorum of the members is not required to hold a meeting of the organization.
 For a meeting at which a vote is taken, a quorum of seven members is required and a majority of the officers of AGGS must be present.

 Meetings will follow this general framework: Committee Updates, followed by Old Business, and finished with New Business.
-During the New Business section of the meeting any AGGS member will be able to bring about an item for discussion.
+During the New Business section of the meeting, any AGGS member will be able to bring about an item for discussion.
 This item may be discussed immediately or tabled for one meeting depending on the urgency of the item.

 Article V. Officers